Business Process Reengineering Steps and Useful Tips for Your Company

 Additionally, ensure that your people know how to use and interact with your ERP (and procedures are in place to enforce correct ERP usage) before rolling it out for implementation.

 Tip: It is vital to convert designed processes to something operational.
 Otherwise, your people will be unable to transition from the old approach to the new one.
-If you’re implementing new technologies like ERP, you must seek the help of an IT project advisory company.
+If you’re implementing new technologies like ERP, you must seek the help of an independent ERP Advisory company.

 After developing and thoroughly testing your new processes (and their component technologies, systems, and SOPs), you can now roll them out and reap the benefits.